skulpt/skulpt/README.md

 ## Requirements

-* npm & Gem. `apt-get install` or do what you do to get these fro your system.
+* npm & Gem. `apt-get install` or do what you do to get these for your system.
 * Jekyll.  `gem install github-pages` should get you what you need.
 Maybe also `gem install bundle`
 * grunt.
 For SCSS changes only. `npm install -g grunt`.